cheeaun/macos-quick-actions/README.md

 ### `Convert to JPEG`

-Creates a oopy of an image file in JPEG format.
+Creates a copy of an image file in JPEG format.

 <img src="screenshots/jpg-1.jpg" width="370"> <img src="screenshots/jpg-2.jpg" width="105">